Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Introduction

 \section{Introduction}

 Natural language and visualizations are two powerful complementary modalities to communicate data insights.
 While visualizations can be very effective in finding patterns, trends, and outliers in data, natural language can help explain the key insights in visualizations and answer questions about data~\cite{hoque2022chartSurvey}.
-People commonly integrate text with graphical charts to enhance the communication of the key data message as this combination helps direct attention to specific elements of the chart and offers necessary explanations that might otherwise go unnoticed \cite{stokes2022striking}.
-Furthermore, combining natural language interfaces for charts has numerous other important benefits such as enhancing chart accessibility~\cite{seechart-2023} and supporting visualization education~\cite{bach2023challenges}.
+People commonly integrate text with graphical charts as this combination helps direct attention to specific elements of the chart and offers necessary explanations that might otherwise go unnoticed \cite{stokes2022striking}.
+Moreover, interfaces that use natural language to interact with charts have other benefits, such as, enhancing chart accessibility~\cite{seechart-2023} and supporting visualization education~\cite{bach2023challenges}.

-Given that chart comprehension and reasoning can be mentally demanding, researchers have introduced various tasks to aid users in chart analysis (see Figure \ref{fig:tasks}).
+Given the importance of chart comprehension and reasoning, researchers have introduced various tasks for the development of automated methods to aid users in chart analysis (see \Cref{fig:tasks}).
 These include chart question answering~\cite{masry-etal-2022-chartqa, open-CQA, lee2022pix2struct}, natural language generation for charts \cite{obeid-hoque-2020-chart, chart-to-text-acl}, and fact-checking with charts \cite{akhtar-etal-2023-reading, akhtar2023chartcheck}.
-To address these tasks, a prevalent approach involves pre-training of models \cite{Su2020VL-BERT,li-etal-2020-bert-vision, vilt,vlt5, liu2022matcha, masry-etal-2023-unichart} on language and vision tasks~\cite{ijcai2022p762}.
-However, in recent years, there has been dramatic progress in the development and widespread adoption of LLMs \cite{anil2023palm, chowdhery2023palm, hoffmann2022training, openai2023gpt4, touvron2023llama, touvron2023llama2}.
-While in the beginning, the LLMs were only capable of processing textual data, the rapid progress in this field has paved the way for the development of Multi-modal Large Vision Language Models (LVLMs) including GPT-4V \cite{openai2023gpt4}, Gemini \cite{geminiteam2023gemini}, LLaVA \cite{liu2023visual}, and MiniGPT-4 \cite{zhu2023minigpt4}.
+To build automated systems for these tasks, a prevalent approach involves pre-training of models \cite{liu2022matcha, masry-etal-2023-unichart} and development of frameworks without heuristic rules \cite{cheng2023chartreader} on language and vision tasks~\cite{ijcai2022p762}.
+However, in recent years, there has been dramatic progress in the development and widespread adoption of LLMs \cite{anil2023palm, chowdhery2023palm,openai2023gpt4, touvron2023llama, touvron2023llama2}.
+While in the beginning, the LLMs were only capable of processing textual data, the rapid progress in this field has paved the way for the development of multimodal LLMs (in other words, LVLMs), such as GPT-4V \cite{openai2023gpt4}, Gemini \cite{geminiteam2023gemini}, Claude-3 \cite{Claude}, Phi-3 \cite{abdin2024phi3}, LLaVA \cite{liu2023visual}, and MiniGPT-4 \cite{zhu2023minigpt4}.
 Given the rapid rise of these LVLMs, there is a pressing question: \emph{Are LVLMs up to the challenge of chart comprehension and reasoning?}